valkey-io/valkey-doc/topics/cli.md

 ## Preferences

 There are two ways to customize `valkey-cli` behavior.
-The file `.redisclirc` in the home directory is loaded by the CLI on startup.
+The file `.valkeyclirc` in the home directory is loaded by the CLI on startup.
 You can override the file's default location by setting the `REDISCLI_RCFILE` environment variable to an alternative path.
 Preferences can also be set during a CLI session, in which